OpenAddOnManager/OpenAddOnManager/README.md

         // if not present, OAM assumes 'wow' (retail) "flavor": "wow",

-        // a URL pointing to a JPEG, GIF, or PNG to server as your add-on's icon "iconUrl": "https://raw.githubusercontent.com/SomeAddOnDeveloper/SomeCoolWoWAddOn/master/icon.png",
+        // a URL pointing to a JPEG, GIF, or PNG to serve as your add-on's icon "iconUrl": "https://raw.githubusercontent.com/SomeAddOnDeveloper/SomeCoolWoWAddOn/master/icon.png",

         // the URL of the Git repository to clone